Domestic driveways

 The maintenance, design and construction of a driveway is the responsibility of the lessee.
-However, the portion of the driveway from the property boundary to the road is located on public land and is owned by the Territory.
-All driveways must therefore comply with the design standard for driveways MIS07 which is intended to ensure the safety and serviceability of driveways.
+However, the portion of the first driveway from the property boundary to the road is located on public land and is owned by the Territory.
+All driveways must therefore comply with MIS 07 Driveways which is intended to ensure the safety and serviceability of driveways.

 How to modify or add a new driveway